 Question: In this meeting, as part of this study, RAN2 has agreed that multi-modality awareness at RAN is supported for both UL and DL.
 To continue the discussion during the study phase, RAN2 needs to understand whether/what information can be provided from SA2 (e.g., MMSID and/or synchronization thresholds in order to allow e.g., coordinated handling of the flows at RAN).

 Answer:

-SA2 specified multi-modality awareness in 5GC in Rel-18 with the use of Multi-modal Service ID and their related QoS requirements from AF, please see 23.501 clause 5.37.2 for details.
-The Multi-modal Service ID is available for multi-modality awareness from SA2 perspective.
+SA2 specified policy control enhancements to support multi-modal services in Rel-18, with the use of Multi-modal Service ID (MMSID) in AF and PCF, please see TS 23.501 clause 5.37.2 for details.

+Forwarding MMSID to RAN via control plan is in principle technically feasible.

+But SA2 would like to further understand the usage RAN has envisioned with multi-modality feature (i.e., the foreseen NG-RAN behaviour for "coordinated handling of the flows at NG-RAN") before SA2 can decide to provide the MMSID to RAN as part of Rel-19 alignment work.